andrew/ultimate-awesome/README.md

 - [awesome-vertica](https://github.com/vertica/awesome-vertica) - A curated list of awesome Vertica libraries, tools and resources.
 - [awesome-vuestorefront](https://github.com/vuestorefront/awesome-vuestorefront) - 😎  A curated list of awesome things related to Vue Storefront 😎.
 - [Awesome_Few_Shot_Learning](https://github.com/wutong8023/Awesome_Few_Shot_Learning) - Advances of few-shot learning,  especially for NLP applications.
-- [awesome-windows-xp](https://github.com/zachflower/awesome-windows-xp) - :floppy_disk: A curated list of resources for running Windows XP in $CURRENT_DATE.
 - [awesome-flatpak](https://github.com/akvadrako/awesome-flatpak) - A currated list of resources for the flatpak packaging system.
 - [awesome-finance-mcp](https://github.com/blockrunai/awesome-finance-mcp) - A curated list of MCP servers for AI finance agents.
 - [programming-awesome-list](https://github.com/BredaUniversityGames/programming-awesome-list) - A curated list of useful tools, libraries, resources all around the topic of game development / game programming for the Games course at Breda University of Applied Sciences.